deadlyvipers/dojo_rules/introduction.md

 Hello!
-Just doin me some good learnin
+Just doin me some good learnin.
+I like the JS path, myself.